London Riverside

 The London Riverside is a redevelopment area on the north side of the River Thames in East London, England.
 The area was identified as a zone of change following the introduction of the Thames Gateway policy in 1995.
 Proposals for improvements in the area were at first developed by Havering and Barking and Dagenham councils, with a London Riverside Urban Strategy published in 2002.
-This was incorporated into the first London Plan published by the Mayor of London in 2004.
-Between 2004 and 2013 the planning powers in London Riverside and the Lower Lea Valley were the responsibility of the London Thames Gateway Development Corporation.
-Planning powers have now reverted to the local councils.
-Much of the land available for redevelopment is now owned by GLA Land and Property.
-There is also a London Riverside business improvement district, which covers a smaller area.
+It was identified as an opportunity area for housing in the first London Plan published by the Mayor of London in 2004.
+Between 2004 and 2013 the planning powers in the area were the responsibility of the London Thames Gateway Development Corporation.
+The area includes existing town centres and large areas of brownfield land.
+As of May 2026, redevelopment is underway.
+Completed projects include the East London Transit bus service and the CEME education centre.
+Large-scale phased housing developments under construction include Beam Park, Dagenham Green and Barking Riverside.
+As of 2025, 8,087 new homes have been completed with 44,000 projected to be built over 22 years.

-History
+Planning

-The potential for the southern sections of Barking and Dagenham and Havering adjacent to the Thames to be regenerated was identified in the Thames Gateway Planning Framework published in 1995.
+The potential for the southern sections of Barking and Dagenham and Havering adjacent to the Thames to be regenerated was identified in the Thames Gateway Planning Framework regional planning guidance published in 1995.
 The Barking/Havering Riverside area was identified as a zone of change that was named London Riverside.
-This was developed further by the London Riverside Action Group and in 2002 the London Riverside Urban Strategy proposed a number of regeneration and infrastructure improvements.

-From 2004 to 2013 the London Thames Gateway Development Corporation took over planning functions from the local councils for the area.

-In 2015 the London Riverside Opportunity Area Planning Framework – a collaborative effort by the Barking and Dagenham London Borough Council, Havering London Borough Council, Transport for London and office of the Mayor of London (Note: At the time of the Framework being adopted by the Greater London Authority, the office of Mayor of London was occupied by Boris Johnson) – was adopted by the Greater London Authority.
+This was developed further by the London Riverside Action Group and in 2002 the London Riverside Urban Strategy proposed a number of regeneration and infrastructure improvements, including new stations on the Barking–Rainham railway line.
+London Riverside was listed as an opportunity area (Note: Opportunity areas are key locations that have the potential for large scale development, typically with capacity for at least 2,500 homes or 5,000 jobs, often linked to public transport improvements.) in the 2004 London Plan.
+In 2004 the London Thames Gateway Development Corporation took over planning functions from the local councils for the area, reverting to back to the councils in 2013.
+In 2015, the London Riverside opportunity area planning framework was adopted.
+(Note: Still current as of May 2026.)
+As part of the preparation of the next London Plan, a strategic analysis of the area was produced in 2025.

 Geography

-The area of the London Riverside development stretches from Beckton in the London Borough of Newham in the west, moving east through the London Borough of Barking and Dagenham, continuing east to Wennington in the London Borough of Havering.
-The development spans the River Thames adjacent sections of these boroughs.
-Much of the development will re-use brownfield industrial land on the river.
-The area totals 35 km^{2}.
-It is expected that by 2016 the London Riverside will provide 20,000 new homes and 25,000 jobs.

-The boundaries of the London Riverside have expanded somewhat over time.
-The original area was bounded by the River Thames to the south and the former A13 road (now the A1306) to the north and stretched only as far west as Barking Reach.
-It has since expanded to include East Beckton and Barking Town.
-A smaller area constitutes the London Riverside business improvement district.
+It covers 2,500 hectare.
+The area includes the established town centres of Barking and Rainham.
+It includes the riverside sections of Barking, Dagenham and Hornchurch where there are huge swathes of brownfield land.
+The southern parts of Rainham and Wennington contain less developed marshland.